Skip to main content

 Built-in User Attributes

-These attributes are always available without defining them:
+These are always available without defining them:

 user.id # User's unique identifier